IR35 contract reviews for IR35 status – a guide for contractors

 • Ex-HMRC inspectors can provide expert IR35 contract reviews.

 Ideally, contractors should choose a lawyer or legal consultant with specialist knowledge, as IR35 is an employment law issue.
-High street solicitors are highly unlikely to have the specific expertise a contractor needs to be comfortable with their IR35 status.
+High street solicitors are highly unlikely to have the specific expertise a contractor needs to be comfortable with having their contract reviewed for IR35 status.

-There are also very few accountants genuinely qualified to offer IR35 advice, although most will.
+Very few accountants are genuinely qualified to offer IR35 advice, although most will offer to review contracts anyway.
 Accountants are experts at tax and accounting, not employment law – a contractor would not use their lawyer to complete their tax return, so they shouldn’t use their accountant for their legal issues!

 Contractors should never consider using the HMRC contract review service.
 It’s as if the contractor is waving a flag saying, ‘Please come and investigate me!’
 Plus, if HMRC is asked if there is any doubt about IR35 status, they will almost certainly say, ‘There’s no doubt – you are inside IR35 and should pay tax and National Insurance Contributions as an employee’.